 The Double bed.

 A spacious cabin, configured to sleep five by way of a double bed with a single overhead and two single bunks on the opposite side of the cabin.
-So I actually got to sleep with Mr THL.
-Also the beds and bedding were amazingly comfortable.
-We slept like babies… until the six AM wake up announcement, anyway.
+The double is full size and the bedding on all the beds is good quality.
+We slept like babies… until the morning wake up call, anyway.

 The Stylish Decor

 Calm tones, scatter cushions, stylish wall art complimented with crisp white bedding and a blackout blind make the Club Cabin a lovely space to relax before exploring the ship and a welcoming place to return to afterwards.
 But its not all about appearances, there are some very thoughtful practical touches.
 And that brings me neatly to…

 I’m not hugely tech savvy .
 Never did I ever think I’d get excited over a plug, charger or anything of that nature.
 What I do get, is irritated by the constant swapping of chargers and adaptors, squabbling over whose turn it is to use a plug and so on.

 So, imagine the ‘oooh’ moment when we discovered the beauty of the charging point in our cabin.
 A British socket, a continental socket and a USB point….all in one unit.
 Genius.

 Anyone for Tea?